Halcyon-Days/FormulaParser/README.md

 # FormulaParser

-This implements a Formula Parser in C++ that when passed a mathematical formula in the format similar to "2.1 * x - 0.1 * y" are variables, returns a Formula Object that has a calculate() method that when given a map which defines those variables, ie. {x->1, y->2}, returns the result.
+This implements a Formula Parser in C++ that when passed a mathematical formula in the format similar to "2.1 * x - 0.1 * y" are variables and any tokens are delimited by a space, returns a Formula Object that has a calculate() method that when given a map which defines those variables, ie. {x->1, y->2}, returns the result.

 # Definitions